-This vehicle is equipped with a Ignition Park Interlock which requires the transmission to be in PARK before the engine can be turned off.
+This vehicle is equipped with an Ignition Park Interlock which requires the transmission to be in PARK before the ignition can be turned to the OFF mode.
 This helps the driver avoid inadvertently leaving the vehicle without placing the transmission in PARK.

-This system also locks the transmission in PARK whenever the ignition switch is in the OFF position.
+This system also locks the transmission in PARK whenever the ignition is in the OFF mode.